kin3303/cbca-docker/dockerfiles/emake/README.md

     "2 -v=*| --version=*         : <build_version>  - in format like 10.0 - optional"
     "3 -c=*| --content_folder=* : <content_folder> - build folder to prepare content for acceletor-target docker image and build image from it"
     "4 -s=*| --system=*          : <system_name>    - rh | centos | ubuntu"
-    "5 -r  | --reuse - tell to the build image  process to reuse tar archive (if it was prepared earlier) instead of creating new one - optional"
-    "6 -o  | --onlytar - tar from /opt/ecloud to the tarball with name ecloud.tar.gz and exit
+    "5 -o  | --onlytar - tar from /opt/ecloud to the tarball with name ecloud.tar.gz and exit
-           should be used with flags : --target, --content_folder --system" "7 -h  | --help  - print help"
+           should be used with flags : --target, --content_folder --system" "6 -h  | --help  - print help"
 ```